JaneJeon/self-hosted/README.md

 Need to absolutely bulletproof the actual machine

-Push docker-compose.yml and the related files via git or scp to remote machine, then run docker-compose up to renew
+Git push this entire repo up to remote server to update docker-compose.yml and related config files (taking care to NOT wipe out the data dirs), and run docker-compose up to refresh

 ### Private Applications
 - [ ] Music server: https://github.com/deluan/navidrome